antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

 For example, in
 [isoc\_r\_iuse\_i](https://appsso.eurostat.ec.europa.eu/nui/show.do?dataset=isoc_r_iuse_i&lang=en),
-you find the following geo units that do not conform the current, NUTS2016 definion, and you cannot correct them on the basis of the correspondence table, because it does not contain in the current version information about Slovenia and Greece: SI01,SI02,EL1,EL2.
+you find the following geo units that do not conform the current, NUTS2016 definition, and you cannot correct them on the basis of the correspondence table, because it does not contain in the current version information about Slovenia and Greece: SI01,SI02,EL1,EL2.